MotusWTS/motusServer/inst/doc/beeper_product_format.md

 );
 ```

-The `pulses` table contains detected pulses, and has this schema:
+and `pulses` contains detected pulses, and has this schema:
 ```sql
 CREATE TABLE pulses (
    batchID INTEGER,    -- batchID these pulses belong to